Organising a thesis

 - Tell the reader what you did to increase the validity of your research.
-E.g., what can you say about the reliability of the process of collecting data?
+For example, what can you say about the reliability of the process of collecting data?
 How do you know that you have actually investigated what you intended to investigate?
 Which conclusions can be drawn on this basis?
 Which conclusions are certain, and which are more tentative?
 Can your results be applied in other areas?
 Can you generalise?
 If so, why?
 If not, why not?

 - You should aim to describe weaknesses as well as strengths.
 An excellent thesis distinguishes itself by defending – and at the same time criticising – the choices made.

 4. Analysis (results)

 The analysis, along with the discussion, will form the highlight of your thesis.
 In the IMRaD format, this section is Results.
 This is where you report your findings and present them in a systematic manner.
 The expectations of the reader have been built up through the other chapters, so ensure you fulfill these expectations.

 To analyse means to distinguish between different types of phenomena – similar from different.
 By distinguishing between different phenomena, your theory is put to work.
 Precisely how the analysis should appear, however, is a methodological question.
 Finding out how best to organise and present your findings may take some time.
 A good place to look for examples and inspiration is repositories for master’s theses.

 If you are analysing human actions, you may want to engage the reader’s emotions.
 In this case, it will be important to choose analytical categories that correlate to your chosen theory.
 Engaging emotions is not the main point, but a way to elucidate the phenomenon, so that the reader understands it in a new and better way.

 Note: Not all theses include a separate chapter for analysis.

 The discussion is often the most important section.
 Make sure that you allocate enough time and space for a good discussion.
 This is your opportunity to show that you have understood the significance of your findings, and that you can apply theory in an independent manner.